 *An academic year means fall (September – December) and spring (January – May) semesters.

-More than 3,900 UWM undergraduates received over $10 million in scholarships in the 2017-18 academic year.
 All incoming students, including international students are encouraged to apply for scholarship opportunities at uwm.edu/scholarships.

 Graduate students have the opportunity for tuition remission via assistantships: teaching assistants, project assistants, program assistants and research assistants.
 Visit uwm.edu/graduateschool for more information.